 All three of these things greatly enhance the quality of your life.

 However, a significant amount of my work also focuses on clarifying goals and values because every client wants to get out of debt and stay out of debt in the future.
-Therefore, The Debt Diva Difference focuses on empowering you to understand your debt options and embarking on a path to greater financial (and ultimately) personal well-being.
+Therefore, The Debt Diva Difference focuses on empowering you to understand your debt options and enables you to embark on a path to greater financial (and ultimately) personal well-being.